Pakistani Christian Woman on Death Row: Now Free

-The Pakistani Supreme Court has just ordered the immediate release of Asia Bibi, the Christian woman who has spent over eight years on death row.
+The Pakistani Supreme Court has just ordered the immediate release of Asia Bibi.
+A Pakistani Christian woman who has spent over eight years on death row.

-According to the official ruling, the prosecution has categorically failed to prove its case beyond reasonable doubt.
-The judges quoted extensively from the Quran and other Islamic scriptures, saying among other things that non-Muslims were to be dealt with kindly.
+According to the official ruling, the prosecution has categorically failed to prove its case beyond a reasonable doubt.
+The judges quoted extensively from the Quran and other Islamic scriptures.
+They said, among other things, that non-Muslims were to be dealt with kindly.

 In the meantime, local Christians have asked Open Doors to call for prayer around the world.
 A few days ago, Khadim Hussain Rizvi, the Chief Cleric of Hardcore Extremist Group Tehreek Labek Pakistan (also known as Khaatm-e-Nabooat) in a video message has called upon his followers to come out on the roads and be ready to do and die in case the verdict of Supreme Court came out in favor of Asia Bibi.

 Mumtaz Qadri, the man who killed Governor Salman Taseer in daylight in the capital in 2011 belonged to this school of thought and group.
 Governor Taseer was killed for supporting Asia Bibi and opposing the misuse of Pakistan’s Blasphemy Laws.